-RRUFF is able to continue to promote responsible dog ownership, help develop new community education, support disabled American veterans, and undertake other activities because of the work of active volunteers and our fundraising efforts.
-Please look over the volunteer opportunities and find a committee (or two) you would like to help with.
-We are always looking for new volunteers and ideas.
-We love giving community service hours to students and anyone else who needs them.
+RRUFF is able to continue to promote responsible dog ownership, help develop new community education, support Disabled American Veterans, and undertake other activities because of the work of active volunteers and our fundraising efforts.
+We always need new volunteers and ideas.
+We offer community service hours to students, court ordered hours, and anyone else who needs them.
 And, if a parent also volunteers, we double the hours for the student.
 Helping staff our booth at events and weekend dog park clean up are two of the most popular volunteer opportunities for students.

 Healing Heroes – Your involvement with the Healing Heroes Program includes fundraising, community outreach, participating in veteran-related events and RRUFF-hosted events.
 If you are passionate about veterans and veteran issues, this is the committee for you.